-The breeding season of April - July is a great time to feed live foods to your garden birds if you don't already!
+The breeding season (April to July) is a great time to feed mealworms, wax worms and other live foods to your garden birds if you don't already do so!

-Of the many varieties of garden birds whose numbers are in decline in the UK, it is the insectivores who are the worst hit.
-The lack of mature, native trees in our gardens, and ever-decreasing areas of natural woodland means that birds are not provided with the insects they need to feed their young, resulting in fewer eggs and fledglings.
-This makes live foods a more conscientious choice, particularly in colder weather when insects will hide away in warm places, and especially when you consider that the birds' activity rate during the breeding season can be 100 times greater than during the Winter months.
+Of the many varieties of garden bird whose numbers are in decline in the UK, it is the insectivores who have been the worst hit.
+The lack of mature, native trees in our gardens and ever-decreasing areas of natural woodland mean that wild birds cannot find the insects they need to feed their young, resulting in fewer eggs and fewer fledglings.
+This makes live foods a more conscientious choice, particularly during periods of colder weather (when insects will hide away in warm places) and especially when you consider that the birds' activity rate during the breeding season can be 100 times greater than during the winter months.

-If the mealworms come supplied in a tub then it should already have a ventilated lid and have some bran inside to keep them going, so you can just keep them cool until you're ready to use them - ideally 8-10 degrees C. They can go in the fridge (although much less than 5 degrees C will kill them), but this can make them a bit dormant and less wriggly - and it's the wriggling which attracts the birds' keen eye.
-Temperatures above 22 degrees C will make them pupate very quickly.
+If the worms come supplied in a tub, it should already have a ventilated lid and some bran inside to keep them going, so you can just keep them cool until you're ready to use them (ideal storage temperature: 8 to 10 °C).
+They can go in the fridge, but this can make them a bit dormant and less wriggly - and it's the wriggling that attracts the bird's keen eye.
+Temperatures below 5 °C will kill the worms, while temperatures above 22 degrees will make them pupate very quickly.

-They do not need light - in fact, dark is good - and if you notice their food has depleted then you can add a bit of carrot or potato peelings, oats or apple.
-They can be kept this way for several months at the correct temperature.
+They do not need light - in fact, dark is good - and if you notice their food has depleted, you can add a bit of carrot, apple, oats or potato peelings.
+Wax worms and mealworms can be kept this way for several months at the correct temperature.

-Bulk bags of live worms are more economical but need to be unpacked on arrival.
-They can be stored in a large open plastic container such as a cat litter tray or similar, at a maximum depth of 1".
-There is no need for a lid as long as the sides are deep and clean, and the container is placed somewhere where it won't be knocked over!
+Bulk bags of live worms are more economical, but need to be unpacked on arrival.
+They can be stored in a large open plastic container such as a cat litter tray or similar, at a maximum depth of 1 inch.
+There is no need for a lid as long as the sides are deep and clean and the container is placed somewhere where it won't be knocked over!

-Here is a very informative Q&A from our founder and resident vet, Lesley:
+Want to know more about live worms and how to feed them to your garden birds?
+Here is a very informative Q&A with our founder and resident vet, Lesley:

-A. Well - the insect and invertebrate eaters!
-Robins, sparrows, tits, starlings, blackbirds, wrens and thrushes.
+A. The insect and invertebrate eaters: robins, sparrows, tits, starlings, blackbirds, wrens and thrushes.

-A. They are the larvae of the Flour Beetle (tenebrio molitor) - a native British insect which eats flour, meal, grain and other related crops.
+A. They are the larvae of the flour beetle (Tenebrio molitor), a native British insect that eats flour, meal, grain and other related crops.
 They are vegetarian, which is important because when fresh, they don't smell!

 Q. Where do your live mealworms come from?

 A. Our live mealworms are grown in the UK for us and are British bred!
-There are many companies importing mealworms from Europe, however ours will be fresher as they won't have travelled far.
+There are many companies importing mealworms from Europe; ours will be fresher as they won't have travelled far.

-Q. If I order some, what can I expect to receive?
+Q. If I order live worms, what can I expect to receive?

 Q. Do the mealworms smell?